simondramsey/GEE-Image_Export/README.md

-# GLOBAL SATELLITE IMAGE COMPOSOSITING AND INDEX CALCULATIONS
+# GLOBAL IMAGE COMPOSOSITING AND INDEX CALCULATIONS

 ## DESCRIPTION

-This script can be used to produce cloud-free and atmospherically corrected satellite imagery for Landsat 5, 7, 8 and Sentinel-2 using the median pixel compositing method.
+This script for Google Earth Engine can be used to produce cloud-free and atmospherically corrected satellite imagery for Landsat 5, 7, 8 and Sentinel-2 using the median pixel compositing method.
 This method takes the median pixel across each band for the image collection over the specified time period.
 This has the benefit of aiding to remove clouds (which have a high value) and shadows (which have a low value).

+This script also calculates indices commonly used for vegetation and urban studies.
+* NDVI
+* EVI
+* MSAVI
+* NDWI
+* NDSI
+* UI
+* NDBI

 ### NOTES
 Exported imagery will not appear as displayed within the Google Earth Engine environment.
 Display settings will